University protests over Israel-Hamas war in Gaza lead to hundreds of arrests on college campuses

 The Travis County Attorney's Office, which prosecutes misdemeanor crimes, dropped 46 cases stemming from Wednesday's protests after finding deficiencies in the probable cause affidavits, a spokesperson said in a statement.

-While grappling with growing protests from coast to coast, schools have the added pressure of May commencement ceremonies coming up.
+While grappling with growing protests from coast to coast, schools have the added pressure of approaching May commencement ceremonies.
 At Columbia University in New York, students defiantly erected an encampment where many are set to graduate in front of families in just a few weeks.

 Columbia continued to negotiate with students after several failed attempts to clear the encampment and over 100 arrests in recent days.